Glen Rose Isd: Empowering Innovation in Education

-Glen Rose Independent School District (GRISD) is committed to instilling ingenuity, creativity and critical thinking skills in their 1,800 students.
+Glen Rose Independent School District (Glen Rose ISD or GRISD) is committed to instilling ingenuity, creativity and critical thinking skills in their 1,800 students.
 The district has four campuses located in Somervell County, Texas.
 The low student-teacher ratio (12.7 to 1) is evidence of GRISD’s determination to provide their students with personalized education.

 $1,200 Desktops Used Only Once a Week